kate102/CV/README.md

 Kate Morris

-A sentence about who and what you are.
+I am a Makers Academy Boot Camp Alumni (not yet, clearly to you Makers people reading this!).
+My journey to this position has been circumnagigated from a simpilar position, via a number of seeminly unrelated but satisfying careers, back to the job I love the most.
+Following mt Masters in Safety Critial Systems I was a successful programmer for many years.
+A carear break to start a family was intamndem have .
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills